Lantern

 Peter Marsh

-Peter Marsh received a bachelor’s degree in Psychology from Wesleyan University in 1976.
-Since receiving a law degree four years later, he has represented people with disabilities and organizations that provide services to them.
-Peter lives with his wife in a small New Hampshire town.
+Peter Marsh secured a bachelor’s degree in psychology from Wesleyan University in 1976.
+After receiving a law degree four years later, he represented people with disabilities and organizations that provide services to them.
+He also helped humane organization rescue groups, animal care and control agencies, and foundations establish effective animal shelter overpopulation programs in communities throughout the United States.

 linkRead More